Learn How to Relax Without Alcohol:...

 9. Creative Outlets

 Artistic pursuits like painting, drawing, or crafting can feel therapeutic.
-They can also give you an emotional outlet.
-That can be especially helpful during recovery, when you're building new coping skills.
+They also serve as an emotional outlet, which can be crucial for those in recovery from alcohol use disorder.

 Creativity can reduce stress, ease anxiety, and support well-being.15 Some research also links creative activities with improvements in physical symptoms like chronic pain, fatigue, and sleep problems.15